ČESKÁ SPRÁVA SOCIÁLNÍHO ZABEZPEČENÍ

 The pension shall be paid:

-Payment of the pension directly to the account of the beneficiary kept with the financial institution (bank) abroad
+Payment of the pension directly to a beneficiary´s bank account abroad

-The payment of the pension to an account kept with a financial institution (bank) abroad is made via a cashless payment, through the CNB and its contractual partners - correspondent and local banks abroad.
+The payment of the pension to an account kept with a bank abroad is made via a cashless payment, through the CNB and its contractual partners - correspondent and local banks abroad.

 To make the payment to the account, the Request of a person living outside the territory of the Czech Republic for the payment of the Czech pension to the account must be duly completed, signed and sent to CSSA.

 The conditions for the entitlement to the pension payment shall be verified by the Certificate of Living form.
-The pension shall be paid to the account of the beneficiary retrospectively and only by the end of the month in which the Certificate of Living was issued.
+A pension paid to a beneficiary´s account is paid retroactively and only until the end of the month in which the Certificate of Living was verified.

 The pension beneficiary shall send the Certificate of Living at his/her own instigation and at intervals that he/she sees fit.
 It can be quarterly, semi-annually or at any other interval, we recommend to do so at least once per year.
 This means that if a beneficiary sends the Certificate of Living quarterly, the pension will also be paid to the beneficiary on a quarterly basis, always for the preceding quarter.

-Payment of the pension to the pension beneficiary's account (account of the spouse) in the Czech Republic
+Payment of the pension to the pension beneficiary's bank account (account of the spouse/partner/registered partner) in the Czech Republic

 To make the payment, the Request of a person living outside the territory of the Czech Republic for the payment of the Czech pension to the account must be duly completed, signed and sent to CSSA.